Imperial Cold Storage and Supply Company

 Imperial Cold Storage and Supply Company (ICS) was one of the largest meat processing, storage, distribution and marketing companies in South Africa, dominating the South African packaged food sector for almost a hundred years.
 The company was formally registered and listed as ICS in 1899, originally it grew out of Combrinck & CO. which was founded in 1830 in Cape Town.
 Combrinck & CO. was then merged into ICS.
 ICS was one of the largest meat processing and distribution companies in the world.
 The company originally concentrated on supplying ships, but would go on to develop the first cold-storage enterprise in South Africa in conjunction with the Union and Castle shipping lines.
 Sir David Graaff, 1st Baronet was a founder, chairman and major shareholder.

 Rhodesian operation

 In 1924, the then government of Southern Rhodesia, now Zimbabwe, granted a ten-year monopoly to the company.
-Enforced by act of government, it also guaranteed the companies operations in Rhodesia for the duration of its monopoly with an up to GB£15 000 per annum guaranteed against losses resulting from its operations.
+Enforced by act of government, it also guaranteed the company's operations in Rhodesia for the duration of its monopoly with an up to GB£15 000 per annum guaranteed against losses resulting from its operations.
 In return Imperial Cold Storage agreed to develop the country's chilled and frozen beef industry.
 In terms of the act's objective to establish a beef packing and processing industry in Rhodesia the government's partnership with Imperial Cold Storage was a success.